 Recent progress in large language models has been primarily driven by autoregressive modeling; these models are typically optimized to predict a next-token given its preceding context~\citep{brown2020language}.
 Specifically, modern autoregressive language models estimate the conditional probability of a sequence $s_{1:T}$ given an initial prompt $s_{0}$ as

 where $s_{t}$ is the $t^{\text{th}}$ token and $s_{0:t-1}$ denotes the sequence of tokens up to step $t-1$, including the initial prompt $s_{0}$.
-While this \emph{next-token prediction} scheme has enabled impressive open-ended text generation capabilities, there has been growing interest in \emph{constrained generation}---guiding the language model to produce outputs that satisfy certain desired properties~\citep{ouyang2022training}.
-Assuming access to a potential function $\phi$, which scores the preference over full sequences as $\phi : s_{1:T} \mapsto \mathbb{R}^{+}$, the target distribution $\sigma$ from which we aim to sample (along with its unnormalized form $\tilde{\sigma}$) can be defined as
+Assuming access to a potential function $\phi$, which scores the preference over full sequences as $\phi : s_{1:T} \mapsto \mathbb{R}^{+}$, the target distribution $\sigma$ from which we aim to sample in \textit{constrained language generation} setups (along with its unnormalized form $\tilde{\sigma}$) can be defined as

 and $\mathcal{Z}_{\sigma}(s_{0}) = \sum_{s_{1:T}} p_{\text{LM}}(s_{1:T}|s_{0}) \phi(s_{1:T})$ denotes the normalization constant, which is intractable to compute in practice due to the summation over all possible sequences.
-Given that $\tilde{\sigma}$ is unnormalized but tractable to evaluate for individual sequences, constrained language generation can be naturally framed as a \emph{probabilistic inference} problem~\citep{korbak2022rl,lew2023sequential,zhao2024probabilistic,loula2025syntactic}, where the goal is to sample sequences from the (unnormalized) target distribution, i.e., $s_{1:T} \sim \sigma(\cdot | s_{0})$.
+Given that the target $\tilde{\sigma}$ is unnormalized but tractable to evaluate for individual sequences, constrained language generation can be naturally framed as a \emph{probabilistic inference} problem~\citep{korbak2022rl,lew2023sequential,zhao2024probabilistic,loula2025syntactic}, where the goal is to sample $s_{1:T} \sim \sigma(\cdot | s_{0})$.

-A primary challenge in sampling from $\sigma$ lies in its \emph{non-causal} structure, which contrasts with the autoregressive nature of $p_{\text{LM}}$.
-While $p_{\text{LM}}$ is autoregressive and thus permits efficient left-to-right sampling, $\sigma$ depends on the full sequence score $\phi(s_{1:T})$.
+A primary challenge in sampling from $\sigma$ lies in its \emph{non-causal} structure.
+While $p_{\text{LM}}$ permits efficient left-to-right sampling, $\sigma$ depends on the full sequence score $\phi(s_{1:T})$.
 Consequently, computing the marginal $\sigma(s_{1:t} | s_{0})$ requires summing over all possible future continuations:

 which is intractable in practice due to the exponential number of possible continuations.
 To address this, \citet{zhao2024probabilistic} proposed leveraging the \emph{Twisted Sequential Monte Carlo (TSMC)} framework~\citep{heng2020controlled}, which generalizes importance sampling by introducing a sequence of intermediate distributions $\{\pi_{t}(s_{1:t}|s_{0})\}_{t=1}^{T-1}$ that progressively approach the final target distribution $\pi_{T}(s_{1:T}|s_{0}) = \sigma(s_{1:T}|s_{0})$.
 In the TSMC framework, each $\pi_{t}$ (along with its unnormalized form $\tilde{\pi}$) is represented as a \emph{twisted intermediate target distribution}, defined by applying a \emph{twist} function $\psi_{t} : s_{1:t} \mapsto \mathbb{R}$ to the base language model $p_{\text{LM}}$: